savob/savobajic.ca/content/projects/work/force-feedback.md

-I expanded my force regulation system from just the single axis of feedback needed on the [kneeload robot](/projects/work/kneeload) project from my previous term as a co-op student at IGB, to controlling up to six axes of force (three linear force, three torques) so the company could perforn ingress-egress tests using a robotically manipulated mannequin.
+I expanded my force regulation system from just the single axis of feedback needed on the [kneeload robot](/projects/work/kneeload) project from my previous term as a co-op student at IGB, to controlling up to six axes of force (three linear force, three torques) so the company could perform ingress-egress tests using a robotically manipulated mannequin.

-In addition to being able to control these additional axes, I also improved the configurability of my tester, allowing the use of specifically formatted text files to determine the forces needed at each pont of the test cycle.
+In addition to being able to control these additional axes, I also improved the configurability of my tester, allowing the use of specifically formatted text files to determine the forces needed at each point of the test cycle.
 This made it easier for test technicians to operate and customize the test protocol to each client's needs.

 This is still my largest design project have done for work.